 Churchill College aims to take 3-5 new Law students each year.
 We have two Teaching Fellows in Law, which means that we have an excellent student-to-teacher ratio.
 Churchill has produced outstanding examination results in Law in recent times and like the other handful of Cambridge colleges that have excelled in Law, we admit quite a small number of students.
 The relatively small size of the contingent of Law students enables us to devote more attention to each student than would be possible with a much larger group.

-When we consider applications from people who wish to study Law at Churchill, our principal criterion for selection is that of intellectual excellence.
-We are looking for people who have performed superbly in their academic work heretofore and who are determined to put in the effort needed to perform well at Cambridge.
-If you are not prepared to spend 40-50 hours of your time (beyond the time required for attendance at lectures) each week on your studies, then Law is probably not the appropriate subject for you.
+When we consider applications from people who want to study Law at Churchill, our principal criterion for selection is intellectual excellence.
+We are looking for students who have performed superbly in their academic work heretofore and who are determined to put in the effort needed to perform well at Cambridge.

 You will not be required to submit any written work.